righettig/AIRO/back-end/microservices/airo-admin-auth-microservice/README.md

 ## Future Improvements
 - Make sure this microservice can run in isolation from Visual Studio.
 This requires all environment variables to be available from appsettings.json.
 - LoginRequest should enforce validation on Email, Password.
 This is currently being done at the gateway level but as best practice I should perform checks on each microservice.
-- Add unit test coverage (AuthController, FirebaseAuthService).
-FirebaseAuthService should rely on interfaces rather than concrete classes, hence consider using IFirebaseAuthClient instead of FirebaseAuthClient.
-For the same reason introduce a wrapper for FirestoreDb.

 ## Maintainers
 - **Primary Contact:** Giacomo Righetti, righettig@outlook.com